2019 Labor Day Holiday Weekend Around RenoLabor Day Things To Do in Reno, Sparks, and Lake Tahoe

 Elsewhere around South Lake Tahoe, there will be a weekend of various activities called "Labor Day Lake Tahoe."
 Events will include a carnival, art and music festival, outdoor and showroom concerts, a laser light show and lots more.

 Labor Day in Virginia City

 Virginia City will host four days of Labor Day weekend fun.
-Comstock Civil War Reenactors will be hosting Virginia City Civil War Days, featuring an encampment in Miner's Park, battle trains, BBQ buffet dinner, free dance, Victorian high tea, and a Labor Day parade at 12 noon on September 4.
+Comstock Civil War Reenactors will be hosting Virginia City Civil War Days, featuring battle trains, Victorian high tea, evening champagne train, and a Labor Day parade at 12 noon on September 2.